COURSE DESCRIPTIONS

 Forensic Science is an investigative analysis and technology course.
 Using scientific inquiry skills, students will learn to observe, collect, analyze, and evaluate evidence found at crime scenes.
 This course will expose students to a variety of forensic fields and careers.
 Students will explore mock crime scenes to learn about: searching the crime scene, photographing the crime scene, collecting the evidence, the chain of custody, transitioning from crime scene to courtroom…and more!

-Intro to STEM (Science, Technology, Engineering, Mathematics) one semester
+Intro to STEM – Science, Technology, Engineering, Mathematics (one semester)

-(6th, 7th, and 8th grades)
+(6th, 7th, and 8th grade; generally taken in 6th grade)

 Prerequisites: Successful completion of Beginning Band